hanjingo/doc/interview.md

 OLTP stands for Online Transaction Processing, is a class of software applications capable of supporting transaction-oriented programs.
 An essential attribute of an OLTP system is its ability to maintain concurrency.
 To avoid single points of failure, OLTP systems are often decentralized.

-For more info, see: [Transaction#OLTP](DB/transaction.md)
+For more info, see: [Transactions#Online Analytical Processing (OLAP)](DB/transaction.md)

 #### What are the differences between OLTP and OLAP?

 OLTP stands for Online Transaction Processing, is a class of software applications capable of supporting transaction-oriented programs.
 An important attribute of an OLTP system is its ability to maintain concurrency.
 OLTP systems often follow a decentralized architecture to avoid single points of failure.
 These systems are generally designed for a large audience of end-users who conduct short transactions.

-For more info, see: [Transaction#OLAP vs OLTP](DB/transaction.md)
+For more info, see: [Transactions#OLAP vs OLTP](DB/transaction.md)

 #### What is Data Integrity?

-Data Integrity is the assurance of accuracy and consistency of data over its entire life-cycle and is a critical aspect of the design, implementation, and usage of any system which stores, processes, or retrieves data.
+Data Integrity is the assurance of accuracy and consistency of data over its entire life-cycle and is a critical aspect of the design, implementation, and usage of any system that stores, processes, or retrieves data.
 It also defines integrity constraints to enforce business rules on the data when it is entered into an application or a database.

-For more info, see: [Transaction#Data Integrity](DB/transaction.md)
+For more info, see: [Transactions#Data Integrity](DB/transaction.md)

+#### What is DBMS?

+DBMS stands for Database Management System.
+DBMS is a system software responsible for the creation, retrieval, updation, and management of the database.
+It ensures that our data is consistent, organized, and is easily accessible by serving as an interface between the database and its end-users or application software.

+For more info, see: [DB Summary#DBMS Intro](DB/summary.md)

+#### What is RDBMS?
+How is it different from DBMS?

+RDBMS stands for Relational Database Management System.
+Compared to DBMS, is that RDBMS stores data in the form of a collection of tables, and relations can be defined between the common fields of these tables.

+For more info, see: [DB Summary#DBMS vs RDBMS](DB/summary.md)

+#### What are Entities and Relationships?

+Entities are distinct objects or things in the real world that have a physical or conceptual existence, like a customer or product.
+Relationships are the associations or connections between those entities, like a customer placing an order.

+For more info, see: [Relational Model](DB/relational_model.md)

+#### List the different types of relationships in SQL.

+The three main types of relationships are One-to-One, One-to-Many, and Many-to-Many.
+One-to-Many is the most common, while Many-to-Many requires a junction table.

+For more info, see: [Relationship](DB/relational_model.md)

 ### SQL